sogaiu/ts-questions/questions/what-paths-are-relevant/README.md

 * Mac - `~/Library/Application Support/tree-sitter`
 * Windows - `C:\Users\<username>\AppData\Roaming\tree-sitter`

+Note that since tree-sitter 0.20.8, the directory in question can be overridden via the `TREE_SITTER_DIR` environment variable.

 A default `config.json` file will be generated in the appropriate location via `tree-sitter`'s `init-config` subcommand and by default it contains two keys: